 It is never easy to deal with divorce or separation, regardless of whether the decision was taken mutually or individually.
 Therefore, we have curated the best poetry about divorce that you could read to cope with your situation and move on.

 Letting go of your partner with whom you have shared several unforgettable moments isn’t easy.
-However, when things do not go as envisioned by you both, and you feel that your marriage has not progressed in the way you dreamt it to be, you may need to part ways.
+The heartache caused by a separation is immeasurable.
+It can leave you in despair and agony for a long time before you can move on.
+However, do not forcefully stick to a relationship fearing the misery and anguish of a divorce.
+When things do not go as envisioned by you both, and you feel that your marriage has not progressed in the way you dreamt it to be, you may need to part ways.

-The poems given here might inspire you to leave the bitter past behind and help you write a new chapter of your life.
+The poems given here might inspire you to leave the bitter past behind.
+It can encourage you to overcome sadness and dejection and help you write a new chapter of your life.